CCI-Tools/cate/doc/source/about.rst

 * Any shell executables
 * Other workflows

-Worflows can be saved and reopened as part of a **workspace**.
-A workspace is just a directory in the user's file system.
-The workflow is saved as a JSON file within that directory together with any other files serving as input or output for the workflow.
+Workflows are also saved and reopened as part of a **workspace**.
+A workspace refers to a directory in the user's file system containing a ``.cate-workspace`` sub-directory, where Cate stores workspace-specific data such as the workflow.
+The workflow is saved as a JSON file within that sub-directory together with any other files serving as input or output for the workflow.
 Relative file paths used as operation parameters are resolved against the current workspace directory.
 If a workspace is closed all of its in-memory resources are closed and disposed.

 In Cate's CLI, you'll find all workspace- and resource-related commands by using the ``cate ws`` and ``cate res``